quantiaconsulting/amplicon_metagenomics/human_cancer/readme.md

 ```

 ## Filter out mitochondrion and chloroplast
-Cause we notice that there are 16S labelled as mitochondrion and chloroplast we need to remove those ASVs from subsequent analysis.
+Because we notice that there are 16S labelled as mitochondrion and chloroplast we need to remove those ASVs from subsequent analysis.
 ```
 qiime taxa filter-seqs \
   --i-sequences rep-seqs_16S.qza \